Chaudhary Nisar Ali Khan

-Chaudhary Nisar Ali Khan (چوہدری نِثار علی خان; born 31 July 1954) is a Pakistani politician who served as the Interior Minister from 2013 to 2017.
-He had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.
-He however was unsuccessful in winning a National Assembly seat.
-A former leader of the Pakistan Muslim League (Nawaz), Khan had been a member of the National Assembly of Pakistan between 1985 and May 2018.
+Chaudhary Nisar Ali Khan (چوہدری نِثار علی خان; born 31 July 1954) is a Pakistani politician who served as the Interior Minister from 2013 to 2017 under the third Sharif administration.
+A senior conservative thinker formerly on a platform on the Pakistan Muslim League (N), Khan had been a member of the National Assembly of Pakistan between 1985 and May 2018.
 He was the Leader of the Opposition in the National Assembly from 2008 to 2013.

-Born in Chakri, Khan was educated at Army Burn Hall College.
-Khan has served in various federal cabinet positions since 1988.
-He briefly served as the Science and Technology Minister in 1988.
-During Prime Minister Nawaz Sharif's first and second tenures, he held the cabinet portfolio of Petroleum and Natural Resources Minister.
-During the Gillani ministry, he briefly served as the Food, Agriculture and Livestock Minister with the additional portfolio of Communications Minister.
-In June 2013, during the third Sharif ministry, he was appointed as the Interior Minister, which he held until the dissolution of the federal cabinet in July 2017 following the dismissal of Sharif by the Supreme Court.
+Born in Chakri, Khan was educated at the Burn Hall College.
+Khan has served in various federal cabinet positions since 1988, mostly under the Sharif's administrations.
+Under the first Sharif administration in 1990, he served as the Minister of Science and Technology; and on second Sharif administration in 1997, he held the cabinet portfolio of Minister of Petroleum and Natural Resources.
+For a short stint, he served in the Gillani administration, he briefly served as the Minister of Food Security and Research with the additional portfolio of Communications Minister.
+In 2013, he joined the third Sharif administration, he was appointed as the Interior Minister, which he held until the dissolution of the federal cabinet in July 2017 following the dismissal of Sharif by the Supreme Court of Pakistan.

-He took oath as Member of Provincial Assembly of Punjab on 26 May 2021.
+After unsuccessfully defended his constituency for the National Assembly, Khan ran for the provincial seat and had been a member of the Provincial Assembly of the Punjab from August 2018 till January 2023.

 Early life and education

-Khan was born on 31 July 1954 to Brigadier (retired) Fateh Khan in Chakri village, Rawalpindi District.
-He attended Aitchison College and Army Burn Hall College.
-He was born in a family of Jodhra and Alpial tribes of Rajput.

-He is the younger brother of General Iftikhar Ali Khan.

-Career
+Khan was born in the Chakri, Rawalpindi District, on 31 July 1954.
+His family roots traced to the Jodhra and Alpial tribes of the Rajputs.
+Khan hailed from a military family who served in the former British Indian Army; his father, Fateh Khan, was a Brigadier in the Pakistan Army.
+His great-great-grandfather Sher Khan served in the British Army who assisted the British Empire during the Indian rebellion of 1857; his grandfather Chaudhary Sultan Khan was an officer in the British Indian Army and died during World War I.

+His elder brother, Iftikhar Ali Khan, was a three-star general who served as the Chief of the General Staff.

+Khan was educated and graduated from the Aitchison College in Lahore and later went to attend the Burn Hall College in Abbottabad for his college studies.
+During his time at Aitchison, he played batting and captained its cricket team, and Imran Khan playing under his captaincy.

+Political career

+Early career

 Khan began his political career in the 1980s after becoming chairman of Rawalpindi district council.
 He became close to Nawaz Sharif during the rule of Muhammad Zia-ul-Haq.